-6 Table 8.14 illustrates how land area and number of animals were refined after each step.
-The refined

-7 values in the last column are considered the likely implementation potential of the policy, which are the

-8 values that should be used to estimate the GHG impacts of the policy.
+Table 8.14 illustrates how land area and number of animals were refined after each step.
+The refined values in the last column are considered the likely implementation potential of the policy, which are the values that should be used to estimate the GHG impacts of the policy.

-9 8.6 Estimate GHG impacts
+8.6 Estimate GHG impacts

-10 It is a key recommendation to estimate the GHG impacts of the policy.
-There are two ways to estimate

-11 GHG impacts: the scenario approach or deemed estimates approach.
-Where baseline emissions were

-- 12 estimated, users can calculate the change in emissions between the baseline and policy scenarios - 13 (scenario approach).
-Where baseline emissions were not estimated, the GHG impacts can be estimated - 14 by calculating the net GHG emission reductions and removals directly from the likely implementation

-15 potential of the policy (deemed estimates approach).
-Guidance for estimating the GHG impacts for each

-16 approach is given below.
+It is a key recommendation to estimate the GHG impacts of the policy.
+There are two ways to estimate GHG impacts: the emissions approach or activity data approach.
+Where baseline emissions were estimated, users can calculate the change in emissions between the baseline and policy scenarios (emissions approach).
+Where baseline emissions were not estimated, the GHG impacts can be estimated by calculating the net GHG emission reductions and removals directly from the likely implementation potential of the policy (activity data approach).
+Guidance for estimating the GHG impacts for each approach is given below.

-17 8.6.1 Scenario approach
+8.6.1 Emissions approach

-18 Use the likely implementation potential of the policy (derived following the guidance in Sections 8.2 - 8.5)
+Use the likely implementation potential of the policy (derived following the guidance in Sections 8.2 - 8.5) to determine the most-likely policy scenario.
+Derive new parameter values and, if relevant, new emission factors that reflect conditions under the policy scenario.

-- to determine the most-likely policy scenario.
-Derive new parameter values and, if relevant, new emission factors that reflect conditions under the policy scenario. - 21 Use the adjusted values and emission factors to estimate GHG emissions of the policy scenario.
-Subtract - the policy scenario emissions and removals from the baseline emissions and removals to estimate net - 23 change in GHG emissions and removals resulting from the policy.
+Use the adjusted values and emission factors to estimate GHG emissions of the policy scenario.
+Subtract the policy scenario emissions and removals from the baseline emissions and removals to estimate net change in GHG emissions and removals resulting from the policy.

-24 8.6.2 Deemed estimates approach
+8.6.2 Activity data approach

-- 25 The likely implementation potential of the policy represents the effects that are expected to occur as a - 26 result of the policy.
+The likely implementation potential of the policy represents the effects that are expected to occur as a result of the policy.
 Implicitly, these effects are relative to the baseline scenario.
-Use the guidance below - 27 to calculate the impact of the policy on each GHG source and carbon pool in the GHG assessment - 28 boundary.
+Use the guidance below to calculate the impact of the policy on each GHG source and carbon pool in the GHG assessment boundary.
 This guidance covers enteric fermentation and soil carbon sequestration.
-Sum the GHG - 29 impacts for all GHG sources and carbon pools to yield total policy impact on GHGs.
+Sum the GHG impacts for all GHG sources and carbon pools to yield total policy impact on GHGs.

-1 Enteric Fermentation
+Enteric Fermentation

-- 2 Using the estimates of how much the policy will increase or decrease the average annual number of - 3 animals in livestock categories affected by the policy (determined following the guidance in Sections 8.2 - - 8.5), identify the livestock categories that are affected by the policy.
-These categories are called the - 5 target group.
-Guidance is provided in Section 7.2.2 on how to define livestock categories. - 6 Derive new emission factors (EF{policy_impact}) for the target groups (i.e., the policy impact on GHG - 7 emissions of a typical animal in the target group).
-Calculate the annual GHG emissions and removals of - 8 the policy by multiplying EF{policy_impact} by the increase or decrease in average annual number of animals in - 9 the target groups.
-Multiply the annual GHG emissions and removals by the number of years in the - 10 assessment period for the cumulative GHG emissions and removals.
-Sum all target groups to estimate - total policy impact on CH4 from enteric fermentation.
-Multiply the result by the 100-year GWP of CH4 to - 12 convert CH_4 to CO_2e and multiply by 0.001 to convert kg to tonnes. - 13 Guidance is provided below for three options for deriving new emissions factors for target groups.
-The - 14 steps should be repeated for each target group.
+Using the estimates of how much the policy will increase or decrease the average annual number of animals in livestock categories affected by the policy (determined following the guidance in Sections 8.2 - 8.5), identify the livestock categories that are affected by the policy.
+These categories are called the target group.
+Guidance is provided in Section 7.2.2 on how to define livestock categories.

+Derive new emission factors (EF{policy_impact}) for the target groups (i.e., the policy impact on GHG emissions of a typical animal in the target group).
+Calculate the annual GHG emissions and removals of the policy by multiplying EF{policy_impact} by the increase or decrease in average annual number of animals in the target groups.
+Multiply the annual GHG emissions and removals by the number of years in the assessment period for the cumulative GHG emissions and removals.
+Sum all target groups to estimate total policy impact on CH4 from enteric fermentation.
+Multiply the result by the 100-year GWP of CH4 to convert CH4 to CO2e and multiply by 0.001 to convert kg to tonnes.

+Guidance is provided below for three options for deriving new emissions factors for target groups.
+The steps should be repeated for each target group.

-15 Tier 1 Option
+Tier 1